webXtended/Relacx/README.md

 # Relacx
-A micro library for separately managing react components and their state.
+Relacx is a state management library for React applications and is extremely simple to use.

 #### Installation